stevenmclark/Dream_It-Build_It/CircuitPython_and_Mu/README.md

 Once you are in programing mode, the drive name will change to FEATHERBOOT.
 Yay!

 Now all we do is "drag" the .UF2 file that was downloaded onto the FEATHERBOOT icon.
-When you do this the M4 LEDs should blink (indicating data transfer) and then the M4 wil reset itself and after a few seconds the CIRCUITPYTHON drive will reappear.
+When you do this the M4 LEDs should blink (indicating data transfer) and then the M4 wil reset itself and after a few seconds the CIRCUITPY drive will reappear.

 ###